highwind-ai/examples/templates/containerized_python_components/README.md

 7. **OPTIONAL**: Local testing of the KFP pipeline
    - **NB:** Please see Highwind user manual for local testing steps
    - This step is optional, but if your pipeline runs successfully locally, you can then proceed to upload the generated IR YAML file to Highwind
-   - Ensure you swicth your kfp version from `2.7.0` back to `2.0.0b15` prior to generating the IR YAML file as local testing requires kfp version `2.7.0`.
+   - Ensure you switch your kfp version from `2.7.0` back to `2.0.0b15` prior to generating the IR YAML file as local testing requires kfp version `2.7.0`.

 ## Kubeflow Caveats